julianafalves/julianafalves/README.md

 - Expertise in data science across health (genomics), finance (credit), and customer behavior.
 - Currently working in wholesale banking at Itaú, the largest financial institution in Latin America.
-- Proficient in Python, SQL, Excel, C/C++, SAS, and other technologies.
+- Proficient in Python, SQL, C/C++, Spark, and other technologies.
 - Experienced in leadership and project management within the PyLadies community.
 - Excited to develop my Data Science skills further and contribute innovative solutions.